All pages

 Neither option accepts comma-delimited lists of multiple databases as an option, since a database name can contain a comma.
 To apply to multiple databases, use the option multiple times.

 --binlog-ignore-db=database_name behaves differently depending on whether statement-based or row-based logging is used.
 For statement-based logging, the server will not log any statement where the default database is database_name.
-The default database is set with the USE statement.
+The default database is set with the statement.

 Similarly, --binlog-do-db=database_name also behaves differently depending on whether statement-based or row-based logging is used.

 For statement-based logging, the server will only log statement where the default database is database_name.
-The default database is set with the USE statement.
+The default database is set with the statement.

 For row-based logging, the server will log any updates to any tables in the named database/s, irrespective of the current database.